DS256/Python-Hiding-eMail-Credentials/README.md

 The above applications were run under Python 3.9 which is now a dated version.
 When I ran 'uncompyle6' on the last PYC it returned the error `Unsupported Python version, 3.9.0, for decompilation`

 There is also a chance that performing a binary read of the bytecode and converting each byte to ASCII could expose the credential.
-See the [ here
+See the [ discussion here
 ](https://forums.raspberrypi.com/viewtopic.php?p=2309096#p2309090)

 Keeping an eye out for decompile tools is suggested.